kundankumarmec-cmd/retail-sales-analytics-excel-powerquery-powerbi/README.md

 # Retail-sales-analysis:
 Retail sales insights dashboard.
-A dynamic, interactive data visualization tool built to explore retail data focusing on orders ,revenue, profit , most ordered product,most returned product and top 10 products mostly ordered.
+A dynamic, interactive data visualization tool designed to explore retail data, focusing on orders, revenue, profit, the most ordered product, the most returned product, and the top 10 most frequently ordered products.

 # Purpose:
-The Retail sales analytics dashboard is a visually engaging and analytical Power BI report designed to help sales team to find out most ordered product and most returned product.
-The dashboard focuses on highliting top 10 products which are contributing in revenue generation and profit.
-It also highlights montly revenue , monthly orders and monthly retuns.
-This tool is intended for use by sales analysts, monrhly sales trend ,revenue trend and data driven strategies who seek to understand customer requirement, order and revenue trend.
+The Retail Sales Analytics Dashboard is a visually engaging Power BI report designed to support the sales team in identifying key product performance.
+It highlights the top 10 products driving revenue and profit, as well as the most ordered and most returned items.
+The dashboard provides insights into monthly revenue, orders, and returns, enabling sales analysts to track trends and develop data-driven strategies.
+By analyzing customer demand, order patterns, and revenue trends, this tool empowers teams to make informed decisions and optimize sales performance.

 # Tech stack:
 The dashboard was built using the following tools and technologies: